-C-22.
+C-23.
 Priorities in Distribution of proceeds

-The proceeds of property which has been levied against to collect a judgment shall be distributed in the following order:

-- a. to the judgment creditor for whom the property was levied against and sold; - b. if the sale is of personal property, to other judgment creditors who have levied against the proceeds of the sale;

-c. to junior lienholders whose liens are extinguished by the sale;

-d. to the debtor.
+- a.
+The proceeds of property, real or personal, which has been levied against to collect a judgment shall be distributed in the following order: - (1) to the judgment creditor for whom the property was levied against and sold; - (2) if the sale is of personal property, to other judgment creditors who have levied against the proceeds of the sale; - (3) to junior lienholders whose liens are extinguished by the sale; - (4) to the debtor. - b.
+Sale of the property shall extinguish all liens against the property that are junior to the levying judgment lien; sale shall not affect any lien that is senior to the levying judgment lien.